-Algebra II - Required

-Pre-requisites: Algebra I (May be taken at the same time as Geometry)

-A large part of Algebra II is an expansion of Algebra I concepts.
-Therefore, Algebra I will be thoroughly reviewed.
-Systems of linear equations involving three variables and systems of second-degree equations will be graphed and solved.
-Operations and computations with logarithms in problem solving will be used.
-Systems will be solved using matrices.
+Algebra II - Required (May be taken at the same time as Geometry) Course #: 84 A large part of Algebra II is an expansion of Algebra I concepts.
+SCED Code: 02056 Therefore, Algebra I will be thoroughly reviewed.
+Systems of linear Duration: year course equations involving three variables and systems of second-degree Credits: 2 equations will be graphed and solved.
+Operations and computations Grade: 9.10,11, 12 with logarithms in problem solving will be used.
+Systems will be Prerequisite: Algebra I solved using matrices.
 Some time will be spent on probability and statistics.

-Geometry - Required

-Prerequisite: Algebra I (May be taken at the same time as Alg.
-II)
+Geometry - Required (May be taken at the same time as Alg.
+II) Course #: 83 Geometry covers the concepts of Euclidean geometry including SCED Code: 02072 definitions, postulates and theorems.
+Areas of study include tools and Duration: year course language of geometry reasoning and proof parallel and